Tokazama/AxisIndices.jl/docs/src/axis.md

 That's largely because of the cost of searching `1.0:4.0` (which is a `StepRangeLen` type in this case).
 The second benchmark demonstrates how close we really are to standard indexing given similar range types.

-## Resizing Axes

-These methods help with operations that need to resize axes, either dynamically or by creating a new instance of an axis.
-In addition to helping with operations related to array resizing, these may be useful for managing the axis of a vector throughout a `push!`, `pushfirst!`, `pop`, and `popfirst!` operation.